gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-10.md

 {% include note.html content="

- We did choose **reference preselection** due to the georeferenced images"
+ We did choose **reference preselection** due to the fact that we have georeferenced images.
- %}
+ "%}

 However there are a lot of different requirements depending on sensor, light and surface characteristics.
 For high quality images there is obviously [no](http://www.agisoft.com/forum/index.php?topic=3559.0) [significant](http://www.agisoft.com/forum/index.php?topic=3559.0) quality improvement if increasing the number of keypoints behind 240000.
 You may calculate as a rule of thumb (same post) the maximum number of keypoint according to *megapixels x 6400*.

 {% include medium-img.html url="workflow_image_4.png" %}

-For the Mapir or DJI this will results in roughly 77000 keypoints.
+For the GoPro, Mapir or DJI images this will results in roughly 77000 keypoints.
 Nevertheless setting the params to zero will be interpreted as maximum which seems to be reliable if one is filtering the point clouds and 3D models in a second step.
 So a reasonable highest quality approach may look like:

 {% include note.html content="

 Please keep in mind that it will take a really long time to align the images in a high quality process

-Please keep also in mind that if you have a poor image quality and/or alignment you will mess up your tie point cloud with a lot of spurious tie points if you use the maximum setting.
+Please keep also in mind that if you have a poor image quality and/or alignment you will mess up your tie point cloud with a lot of spurious and cluttered tie points if you use the maximum setting.
 It happens sometimes that you wont' be able  to get rid of these points later on.
 "%}

 ### Creating high quality sparse (tie) point clouds

 The trick to derive a high quality sparse  point clouds is to avoid spurious information and to retrieve a good spatial positioning of the images.
 In other words you need a optimal alignment with as less as possible “spurious” tie points.
-You can reach itin most cases with a highest quality alignment and posterior filtering and camera optimization  process.
+You can reach this goals in most cases with a highest quality alignment and posterior filtering and camera optimization  process.
 If still the result is not satisfying your needs,  you additionally may also use ground control points GCPs.

 We made fairly good experiences following [juhutan](http://www.agisoft.com/forum/index.php?action=profile;u=179074) who suggest the this [workflow](http://www.agisoft.com/forum/index.php?topic=3559.0) for generating high quality point clouds.
 Usually we need only one recursion of gradual selection: